|

 And would tinfoil barbs or some kind of higher level fish work if they

-were at least equal size or bigger then the midas and put in
+were at least equal size or bigger then the Midas and put in

 before?